honeycombio/helm-charts/charts/network-agent/README.md

 The default key used to retrieve the API from the secret key is `apiKey`.
 You can provide an alternative key by setting the `existingSecretKey` value.

-**NOTE**: If you use a separate secret key to manage your API keys, it is also recommened to set a custom pod annotation that can be used to trigger a redeployment of pods.
+**NOTE**: If you use a separate secret key to manage your API keys, you should also define a custom pod annotation (for example, a hash of the secret) that can be used to trigger a redeployment of pods when the secret changes.

 ### Using a values.yaml